 A. Owner's License.

-(1) Except as provided by § A(2), below, an owner may not be allowed to start any horse under the jurisdiction of the Commission, until the owner has obtained from the Commission an owner's license.
+(1) Except as provided by §A(2), of this regulation, an owner may not be allowed to start any horse under the jurisdiction of the Commission, until the owner has obtained from the Commission an owner's license.
 This license shall be applied for annually and will be issued for 1 year in the full name of the owner.
 The license may be revoked, for cause, by the Commission, or in the discretion of the Commission, may be suspended for cause for any period of time.
 Before issuance of a license, an owner may be required to satisfy the Commission of his financial responsibility.
 An owner shall maintain his financial responsibility so long as he is licensed by the Commission.

 (2) The judges, in their discretion, may allow an owner to race a horse one time while awaiting the receipt of his owner's license.
 An owner who so races but does not complete his application for a license and pay the appropriate fee within 30 days shall be precluded from further racing in this State until his application is filed, and license fee paid.